initbar/sipd/README.md

 **sipd** is an [active-recording](https://en.wikipedia.org/wiki/VoIP_recording) [Session Initiation Protocol](https://www.ietf.org/rfc/rfc3261.txt) server daemon, which was developed to decode raw SIP signals directly from [Genesys](https://www.genesys.com) [Resource Managers](https://docs.genesys.com/Documentation/GVP/85/GDG/GCRM) ("signal servers"), dynamically respond with crafted SIP/SDP packets, interface with external RTP protocol softwares, and send parsed datagrams to custom database handlers.

-Although the optimized and specialized version of **sipd** is currently running in production for [Samsung Electronics of America](https://www.samsung.com/us) to process their call centers, this GitHub branch is for bugfixes, performance enhancements, and design changes.
+Although the optimized and specialized version of **sipd** is currently running in production for [Samsung Electronics of America](https://www.samsung.com/us) to process their call center calls, this [GitHub branch](https://github.com/initbar/sipd) is for bugfixes, performance enhancements, and design updates.

 ## Usage

 When using **sipd**, everything must be first configured through [settings.json](./settings.json).
 Any `null` values in [settings.json](./settings.json) means that particular feature has yet to be implemented.
+Otherwise, please refer to the [documentations](#documentations) for configuration explanations.

 ```bash
 ~$ # vi settings.json